-Because differentiation among a viral, bacterial, and mycoplasmal cause is difficult, antibiotics effective against organisms causing otitis media are prescribed (see Table: Guidelines for Using Antibiotics in Children With Acute Otitis Media*).
+Because differentiation among a viral, bacterial, and mycoplasmal cause is difficult, antibiotics effective against organisms causing otitis media are prescribed (see Treatment of Otitis Media Treatment Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
+Symptoms include otalgia, often with systemic symptoms (eg, fever... read more ).
 Severe, continued pain may be relieved by rupturing the vesicles with a myringotomy knife or by oral analgesics (eg, oxycodone with acetaminophen).
 Topical analgesics (eg, benzocaine, antipyrine) may also be beneficial.